Who Am I

 Where Do I Go from Here

 Those are just some of the facts of the night.
-But there were other factors: I was impaired, distracted, and shouldn’t have been driving.
+But there were other factors: I shouldn’t have been driving.
 Those are the factors that led to death, lifelong injuries, and felony charges.
 Those are the factors that took two innocent children’s mother away from them.
 Those are the factors that put my children in jeopardy of losing their mother.
 Those are the factors that have committed me to doing work that honors the dead and informs others to not make the same mistakes as me.

 Being given a second chance, I desire to be an activist, advocate, and informer.
 I desire to educate young people, mothers, and others grappling with similar mistakes as mine about the dangers of drinking and driving, distracted driving, and the possible risks of making bad decisions.
 As I continue to learn from my mistakes, I desire to be a part of the larger community educating others about the resilience of the human spirit and the beauty in our imperfections.